luckyaisystems/communication-os/HOW_TO_USE.md

 ---

-## 5. Deploy
+## 5. Deploy & Observe

 Use the communication.
 Observe the result.
 Refine future communication using real‑world feedback.

-This is how the Communication OS becomes a living system rather than a static framework.
+This closes the loop and turns communication into an iterative process rather than a one‑time action.

 ---